Telford Raiders: History of rugby league in Telford

 In 2006 a second club was formed in Telford: Telford Trojans.
 They competed in the Midland Merit League in 2006 then moved to nearby Shifnal in 2007 as Shropshire Scorpions but folded at the end of that season.
 2006 was also a good year for the Raiders, finishing 5th in the Midlands Premier Division with good wins over local rivals Wolverhampton Wizards and two very close games against the Birmingham Bulldogs.
 Junior players also had the opportunity to take part in four junior festivals, including the Raiders own, which were highly successful.

 2007 was another promising year for the Raiders with numerous junior festivals across the Midlands and a Midlands Junior League.
 The senior team again competed in the Midlands Premier Division of the Rugby League Conference.
 The Raiders under-15 won the first ever Midlands Junior League match, beating the Sheffield Forgers by 55 points to 20.
 The under-15 team went on to become the first winners of this competition.
 2007 also saw the Raiders appear in a feature about rugby league in Telford on the Sky Sports program Boots 'n' All.

 2008 saw Telford competing in the West Midlands regional division, finishing a creditable 3rd.
 They also fielded an 'A' team in the Merit League plus junior teams at under-16, under-14 and under-12.

 In 2009 Telford Raiders dropped out of the Midlands Premier Division with 3 games to go, and changed grounds when the Oakengates facility became unavailable.
 Both the under-16s and under-12s teams reached the finals of the Midlands Junior League, but were beaten by Nottingham Outlaws and Northampton Knights respectively.

 In 2010, Telford linked up with Super League side St Helens R.F.C.

+2012 saw the Junior U12’s win the North West Development Cup beating Ince Rose Bridge in the final.

+The same junior squad competed and Won the North West junior league in 2017 becoming NW Under 17’s champions with Head coach Martin Foskett becoming NW U17’s Coach of the year.

+Women's team

+In 2023, the Telford Raiders women's team competed in the newly launched Women's Super League Midlands at the second tier of the national pyramid.
+Telford defeated Coventry Bears 38–14 in the Grand Final to win the competition.
+In 2024, the league was renamed as the Midlands Championship (one of three regional competitions of the RFL Women's Championship).